 Suicide in Canada

-Today in Canada 10 people will end their lives by suicide; up to 200 others will attempt so.
+Today in Canada 12 people will end their lives by suicide.

 To be certain, suicide is a critical public health issue in Canada.
-Suicide is currently ranked as the 9th leading cause of death in this country.
+Suicide is the second leading cause of death among youth and young adults (15-34 years old).

 Public Health Agency of Canada analysis of Statistics Canada Vital Statistics Death Database and Canadian Institute for Health Information Hospital Morbidity Database